reallymello/nightwatchTutorials/pomTypeScriptExample/README.md

 # Nightwatch.js TypeScript Test and Page Object Model Tutorial

+Boilerplate example tutorial using TypeScript and Nightwatch so you can learn how to use TypeScript when writing Nightwatch.js automated test cases and page objects.

 Accompanying example source code for TypeScript Nightwatch JS YouTube video [Using TypeScript in Nightwatch js UI automated test suites](https://youtu.be/fUPwk8bFVJM)

 This code pairs with the article [Using TypeScript to write Nightwatch Automated Tests](https://www.davidmello.com/using-nightwatch-with-typescript/)